Capital gains tax

 Inherited assets

-You do not pay CGT when you inherit an asset, but you may have to pay CGT if you sell, give away or exchange an asset you inherited and it has increased in value since the date of death.
+You may have to pay CGT if you sell, give away or exchange an asset you inherited from a deceased estate.
+Where an asset has been inherited, the ‘cost’ for the purposes of calculating the gain will usually be the market value of the asset at the date of death.

 Exempt assets